- Research News

 (2) Introduction to Computing Using Matlab (CS 1112), 4 credits, letter grade.

 Which of these courses you take is entirely your choice.
-All courses cover the same foundational computing concepts, even though some courses use Python and others Matlab as their programming language.
+Both courses cover the same foundational computing concepts, even though one course uses Python and other uses Matlab as the programming language.
 The courses mostly differ in emphasis, and a short description of each course is given below.
-Note that you can always learn the other programming language as well by taking one of the transition courses.
+Note that you can always learn the other programming language as well by taking one of the corresponding short courses.

-These transition courses take only 5 weeks to complete.
+These short courses take only 5-6 weeks to complete.

 Deciding on a First Computing Course